-Russia: There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+Russia: There a number of priority areas that needs to be addressed in the implementation of WSIS+10 beyond 2015, due to its effect in the development process and strengthening the move towards building Information and Knowledge based Society .
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

 We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:

-Access: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+Access: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed beyond 2015:

-CDT: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+CDT: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the post 2015 development agenda:

-GPD: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+GPD: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in order to maximize the potential of ICTs for development beyond 2015:

-Russia: We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+Russia: We, the WSIS+10 Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS+10 Beyond 2015: